rafaelkyrdan/in-scalaz/README.md

 8. Own type classes and equal
 9. Functor
 10. Applicative
+11. Taged type
-11. ...
+12. ...

 ## Terms
-`S e m i g r o u p` - requires to be associative.
+`Semigroup` - requires to be associative.

-`M o n o i d` - A monoid is a set that is closed under an associative binary operation and has an identity element.
+`Monoid` - A monoid is a set that is closed under an associative binary operation and has an identity element.
 It can be also thought of as a semigroup with and identity element.
 A monoid must contain at least one element.
-M o n o i d - law requires on + and 0.
+Monoid - law requires on + and 0.

-`F o l d a b l e` - means that contains something that already has a monoid instance.
+`Foldable` - means that contains something that already has a monoid instance.

-`F u n c t o r` is a typeclass, which is supports map function so it can be mapped over.
+`Functor` is a typeclass, which is supports map function so it can be mapped over.

-`A p p l i c a t i v e   f u n c t o r` - knows how to apply function to a value which is boxed in the  some context and return the new value boxed in the same context.
+`Applicative  functor` - knows how to apply function to a value which is boxed in the  some context and return the new value boxed in the same context.

+`Tagged type` - is made for cases when we want to just take one type and wrap it in something to present it as another type.